-What is the difference between the two intelligences?
+What is the difference between the two types of the intelligence?

-Fluid intelligence means your capability to solve problems.
+Fluid intelligence means your capacity to solve problems.
 It is considered natural and rarely affected by your artistic experience and education.
-On the other hand a crystallized intelligence means level of your information and knowledge.
-Obviously, it is affected by your culture, education and experience.
+On the other hand, a crystallized intelligence implies a certain level of your knowledge and information stored in your brain.
+Apparently, it is affected by your culture, training, and experience.

 Kaufman Adolescent and Adult Intelligence Test are suitable for the people of all age groups.
 It was developed by Alan S. Kaufman and Nadeen L. Kaufman.

 Kaufman brief intelligence test is developed with the understanding that intelligence is a changing phenomenon.
 It measures your intelligence which has been developed to this moment.
 The Kaufman test also measures those developmental and neuro-psychological changes specific to adults that need a different approach for assessment.